missingfaktor/akar/TUTORIAL.md

 ### Pattern combinators

 You can manipulate and combine patterns in a number of ways.

-- Negating a pattern.
+#### Negating a pattern

 ```clojure
 user=> ((!not (!constant 3)) 3)